 When it comes to online marketing, there is a lot of confusion as to what the best tactics are.
 Often times this is due to a lack of understanding of what a full-funnel inbound marketing strategy may entail, and pitting complementary strategies against each other.
 This is especially true when it comes to Content Writing and Search Engine Optimization.

-Rather than focusing on which tactic is superior to the other, I think that highlighting how they compliment each other is vastly more important.
+Rather than focusing on which tactic is superior to the other, I think that highlighting how they complement each other is vastly more important.
 I aim to do just that.

 What is Content Marketing